jacuniadev/Backend/TOS.md

 # Terms of Service

-### When we say "Xornet", "we", "us" and "our" in these terms, we mean Xornet and it's subsidiaries and affiliates.
+When we say "Xornet", "we", "us" and "our" in these terms, we mean Xornet and it's subsidiaries and affiliates.

-### When we say "services", "platform" in theses terms, we mean the our services, Reporter, Client and other products.
+When we say "services", "platform" in theses terms, we mean the our services, Reporter, Client and other products.

-### When we say "you" or "your", we mean you, the end user.
+When we say "you" or "your", we mean you, the end user.
 If you're using our services on behalf of a company or other entity, you agree that you have the authority to bind that entity to these terms.

+The Service is provided to you "AS IS" and "AS AVAILABLE" and with all faults and defects with ABSOLUTELY NO WARRANTY of any kind.

 1. We are not responsible for any data loss or corruption that may occur due to the use of our services.